 We first blogged about hiring advice back in 2015 and it is still among our most popular posts!
 As we enter a new decade, we thought it might be useful to offer more up to date recruitment advice for employers for 2020.

-In 2019, the UK’s employment rate reached an all-time high– that’s great, right?
-Well, not necessarily.
-This peak in employment meant that searching for top talent has been tough.
+In 2019, the UK’s employment rate reached an all-time high – that’s great, right?
+Well, not for everyone.
+This peak in employment meant that for businesses seeking top talent, the search has been tough.

 So, how can employers ensure they get the right candidate for the job when the demand for tech skills is so high?